 The downside is that this a pretty big and going to stand out a lot.
 You certainly are not going to be sticking that in your pocket.
 I recommend making sure it is attached so you can remove it easily since there will be times where you can’t have something that big on your keys.

-The hollowed out design is handy for getting a decent grip for punching and doing whatever it takes.
+The hollowed-out design is handy for getting a decent grip for punching and doing whatever it takes to stay safe.

 If you are not in places where knives are not allowed, this is a somewhat discreet keychain knife.
 If you were not paying a lot of attention it would just seem like a beefy carabiner, similar to those used for actual rock climbing.